 Sources of Moisture

-After the initial construction, as the masonry dries out, the exterior walls may display “building-bloom” for the first few months.
+After the initial construction, as the masonry dries out, the exterior walls may display “building bloom” for the first few months.
 Typically, rain will remove this efflorescence and after one or two seasons, the blooming effect will disappear.
 However, where efflorescence persists, the continuous sources of moisture should be identified and controlled.

-Another major source of moisture is leakage of moist air from the building interior.
-Such leakage is frequently possible due to discontinuities in the air and vapour barriers which will permit exfiltration of moisture-laden air through the exterior wall components where they will condense on colder surfaces.
+Another major source of moisture is the leakage of moist air from the building interior.
+Such leakage is frequently possible due to discontinuities in the air and vapor barriers which will permit exfiltration of moisture-laden air through the exterior wall components where they will condense on colder surfaces.
 Such moisture then migrates to the masonry surface by capillary action.

 Air leakage in buildings can occur at sills, headers and around rough openings cut to accommodate doors and windows, around plumbing stacks and openings for electrical outlets.
-It can also occur at the top of partitions, where the vapour barrier is frequently discontinuous.
+It can also occur at the top of partitions, where the vapor barrier is frequently discontinuous.

 Is it Harmful?

 In general, efflorescence in the form of surface deposits is not harmful to the masonry walls, but the disfiguring staining is annoying to owners and may affect property and rental values.
 If efflorescence persists beyond the initial period of “building bloom”, the sources of moisture must be investigated.
-Where abnormal wetting occurs due to poorly located drains and scuppers, missing copings and drips or deteriorated caulking, these deficiencies can be readily rectified.
+Where abnormal wetting occurs due to poorly located drains and scuppers, missing copings and drips, or deteriorated caulking, these deficiencies can be readily rectified.

 While a number of surface treatments are commercially available to help control efflorescence, they should be used with caution.
 Most surface treatments act as water repellents which reduce the formation of efflorescence.
 This is partly due to the fact that less moisture is able to enter the masonry and partly due to the evaporation of soluble salts occurring just behind the treated surface layer, and this is where serious problems can occur.